boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bing-maps.md

 ### Size

 This allows to change the marker size of the bing maps.
+When configuring data into `Marker Size`, this property will be disabled.

 ![Shape Size](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/shape-size-option.png)